Kassmasse01/AirBnB_clone/README.md

 specific project we will be making a command interpreter to access and modify the database of this webapp

-#it starts by running the "console.py" file
+#it starts by running the "console.py" file and has base model called   base model
 #we use it through the prompts for input displayed by the console
 #example
 $ ./console.py